Symptoms may resemble variant coronavirus

 But what are the symptoms of an infection with Omikron BA.2?
 And what is the incubation period like?

-Incubation period and symptoms of Omicron BA.2: Corona variant affects the mouth and throat area as well as nails and skin
+Incubation period and symptoms in Omicron BA.2: Corona variant affects the mouth and throat area as well as nails and skin

 Omicron is a variant of the coronavirus.
 And BA.2, in turn, is a subtype of the Omicron variant.
-However, this also has the consequence that in the case of variants or sub-forms, other symptoms can indicate an infection than is the case with the coronavirus itself.
+However, this also has the consequence that variants or sub-forms can indicate other symptoms of an infection than is the case with the coronavirus itself.

 The Federal Center for Health Education (BzgA) lists the typical symptoms of omicron infection on.
 These include a sore throat, a runny nose, an infection of the tonsils, swollen lymph nodes in the neck and sometimes a loss of smell or taste.
 In fact, the mouth, nose and throat are more affected by an omicron infection than other corona variants.
 And even Symptoms may appear on nails and skin.
 But what about BA.2?